Edit Blog Post

 Some Portuguese-style buildings and church spotted at Senado Square.

-Spanish Dominican priests established the church in 1587.
-At this spot, hundreds (or maybe thousands) of tourists from all over the world were here, whether they are a solo traveler or not.
-This church is included in the Historic Center of Macau (Centro Historico De Macau).
+established by the Spanish Dominican priests in 1587.
+This century-old Baroque-style church is included in the Historic Center of Macau (Centro Histórico De Macau).

 ; mem: 1.4mb